-Parameter Options Default Description Connection Options IP Address 192.168.10.203 The IP address on the dial-in modem PPP network.
-Not used in a GPRS network.
-Network Subnet Mask 255.255.0.0 The PPP/GPRS network subnet mask Network Default Gateway 192.168.10.204 The PPP network default gateway.
-Not used in a GPRS network.
-Redial Attempts 0-1000, 0 = forever 0 The number of dial attempts to connect to a remote modem if a connection was unsuccessful.
-Connection Timeout 0-9999 sec 120 The modem cancels a call if not connected within the connection timeout time.
-Time Between Redial Attempts 0-9999 sec 60 A time delay between redials.
-Idle Time Before Hanging Up 0-9999 sec 0 = never 0 The modem disconnects a call if idle for more than the specified idle time.
-Rings before Answer 0-99 0 = never 0 The number of rings before the modem answers an incoming call from a remote modem.
-Not used in a GPRS network.
-Modem Initialization AT&F&D1&C1 Default modem initialisation string.
+Parameter Options Default Description Connection Options IP Address 192.168.10.203 Meter IP address on a dial-in telephone PPP network Network Subnet Mask 255.255.0.0 The network subnet mask on a dial-in telephone PPP network Network Default Gateway 192.168.10.204 The network default gateway on a dial-in telephone PPP network Redial Attempts 0-1000, 0 = forever 0 The number of dial attempts to connect to a remote modem if a connection was unsuccessful Connection Timeout 0-9999 sec 120 The maximum time the telephone modem is allowed to wait for a connection response when dialing a remote modem Time Between Redial Attempts 0-9999 sec 60 A time delay between redials Idle Time Before Hanging Up 0-9999 sec 0 = never 0 The maximum time the telephone line is allowed to idle before disconnecting a call Rings before Answer 0-99 0 = never 0 The number of rings before the telephone modem answers an incoming call

+Parameter Options Default Description Modem Initialization AT&F&D1&C1 Default modem initialization string.
 Do not change.

-Parameter Options Default Description ISP Account Phone Number 99# The telephone number of the ISP provider.
-The default number provides a connection to the GPRS network for your EM720 GSM/GPRS modem.
-Login Name Login name for logging onto the Internet (if required).
-Login Password Login password for logging onto the Internet (if required).
-GPRS Access Point Name (APN) internet The mobile network APN name (consult with your network operator)
+ISP Account Phone Number 99# The telephone number of the Internet Service Provider for dialing a PPP telephone connection.
+Automatically set for a cellular modem.
+Login Name Authentication name for logging onto a secured PPP/cellular network Login Password Authentication password for logging onto a secured PPP/cellular network GPRS Access Point Name (APN) internet The mobile network APN name (consult with your network operator)